Use bold text sparingly.

 - present each item in lowercase, except for proper nouns

-- start each item with the same part of speech, like a verb or noun
+- start each item with the same part of speech, such as a verb or noun

 - do not use end punctuation